 - Research Council members must recuse themselves from participating (including by leaving the room), in any way, in the review of a proposal, nomination, or other activity before the Council if they:

 - Are formally appointed within the department(s)/programs(s) in which the principal investigator or other listed investigators has a formal appointment;

 - Are named as an investigator with the submitting investigator(s) on projects pending before or currently funded by the Council, by other University entities, or by external sources including State and Federal agencies;

 - Have a financial interest or formal relationship with any company or other non-University organization involved in the proposal;

 - Are related to the proposal author or coauthor, nominee, or participant in the activity under review;

 - Believe that participating in the discussion will compromise the integrity of the process.

-- All formal Research Council deliberations and written materials involving proposals and nominations are strictly confidential, and the outcomes of those deliberations will not be shared without the prior written permission of the Research Council Chair or the Vice President for Research.
+- All formal Research Council deliberations and written materials involving proposals and nominations are strictly confidential, and the outcomes of those deliberations will not be shared without the prior written permission of the Research Council Chair or the Vice President for Research and Partnerships.
 Failure to adhere to this policy may result in expulsion from the Council.

 - Because Research Council members formally vote, they should refrain from providing advice regarding specific proposals, nominations, or other actions that may come before the Council (for example editing or providing specific advice about how arguments should be made in a proposal).
 This is not meant, however, to prohibit Research Council members from providing general, non-confidential information about Research Council deliberations to those in their academic units.